 David is a retired clinical psychologist and professor emeritus in the Psychological and Brain Sciences Department at the University of Massachusetts Amherst.
 He worked with adolescents and families for over 35 years and did research and published on adolescent development and how to most effectively treat troubled adolescents.
 David has been involved in CRAFT clinical trials and in providing therapeutic interventions for and training psychotherapists to work with children, adolescents, and families.

-Project Manager & Blog Contributor
+Chief Editor & Blog Contributor

 Admin and Tech Support Specialist